 David Lebowitz shared the idea of Radish Leaf Pesto.
-I have adapted it for a Radish Pesto Pasta.
-It is a brilliant idea allowing us to utilize a part of the plant that is usually discarded.
+I have adapted it for a Radish Sprout Pesto Pasta.
+It is a brilliant idea that allows us to utilize a part of the plant that is usually discarded.
 Unfortunately, young radishes are not available in my market right now.
 I am, however, able to get radish sprouts.
-I have used them before as a tasty garnish, and they seemed perfect for this pesto.
+In fact, one can easily grow their own.
+I have used radish sprouts before as a tasty garnish, and they seemed perfect for this pesto.

 Be forewarned this pesto is not a mild preparation.
 The radish and garlic make for strong flavors.
 Therefore, I choose to use this in a light cream tomato sauce allowing the cream to soften the flavors.
 I topped this with slices of roasted pork tenderloin, but other meats could work just as well.